PythonHacker24/concordium-local-chain/README.md

 # Concordium LC1C

-The Concordium LC1C GUI tool is built using Tauri and Rust.
+The Concordium LC1C GUI tool source code built using Tauri and Rust.
+This README goes over the basic steps to clone the repository and test in development.
+To understand more about the tool, visit [Documentation](https://github.com/Concordium/concordium-local-chain/blob/main/DOCUMENTATION.md)

 ## Prerequisites